Gravity as Vacuum Refraction

 This paper shows that "spacetime curvature" is a mathematical fiction for the wave sector.
 The real mechanism is vacuum refraction: mass polarises the vacuum, creating gradients in the local refractive index.
 Light bends toward regions of slower c — just as light bends into glass.
 For light propagation, gravity is not geometry — it is optics.

 Crucially, this paper provides the physical mechanism for why mass polarises the vacuum — a gap left unaddressed by previous polarisable vacuum theories.
-Matter particles are concentrated electromagnetic field structures (solitons) that continuously agitate the surrounding vacuum, stimulating elevated transient dipole activity.
-Higher dipole activity means higher polarisability, higher refractive index, and slower local light speed.
-The gradient in vacuum polarisation forms naturally as field intensity decreases with distance.
+The vacuum is not empty: it is permeated by a continuous sub-threshold ambient electromagnetic background — the natural sea of transient field displacements constituting the vacuum's baseline polarisability.
+Matter particles are concentrated electromagnetic field structures (solitons) that act as macroscopic boundary conditions on this ambient background.
+Through mutual polarisation equilibrium, the local ambient field density increases near matter, raising the effective refractive index and slowing local light speed.
+The gradient forms as this redistribution falls off with distance.

 The Schwarzschild metric — the heart of GR — is derived without invoking curvature, treating space as flat with variable light speed.
 This reproduces GR's predictions for light — gravitational lensing, Shapiro delay, photon orbits — while providing a clear physical mechanism.